processfeedback/docs.processfeedback.org/how-to-provide-edit-access-in-gdocs.md

 ---

-One way to share your writing process with others, if you typed in Google Docs, is to obtain and share the Edit Link to your document.
-Having **edit access** to a Google Docs document also implies that the person has access to the entire edit history of your document.
-If you provide edit access to a Google Docs document to your teacher, you will have essentially shared your writing process.
+If you typed in Google Docs, you can share your writing process by sharing the document’s edit link.
+Granting **edit access** also lets the recipient view the entire edit history, which effectively shares your writing process with your teacher.

 The steps below show you how to obtain the "Edit Link" to your Google Docs document and share it with others.